Lerato-25/covid19-data-analysis/README.md

 # COVID-19 Hospital Data Analysis

 ## Project Overview
 This project focuses on analysing COVID-19 hospital patient data using Microsoft Excel.
-The aim was to identify trends, patterns, and relationships within the dataset to support data-driven insights.
+The aim was to identify trends, patterns and relationships within the dataset to support data-driven insights.

 ---